washrafayoub/easy-web-app/examples/on-the-fly-config/README.md

 This create a page with header, table and footer.
 You can modify the table in the browser by clicking the configure icon (top right).

 The code is more complex, because all required REST/JSON web services are implemented.
+125 LoC :-D

-Implemented API is:
+Implemented API:
 * GET /products
-** get list of products
+  * get list of products
 * POST /products
-** save/update a product record (you can edit it in the table)
+  * save/update a product record (you can edit it in the table)
 * GET /products/pong-table
-** load table view configuration
+  * load table view configuration
 * GET /products/pong-easytable
-** load table view configuration
+  * load table view configuration (same as above)
 * GET /products/pong-easytable/columns-available
-** load a configuration template
+  * load a configuration template
 * POST /products/pong-easytable
-** save table view configuration
+  * save table view configuration

-125 LoC :-D

 ## Run example
 1. You need to [get a local copy of the easy-web gui](https://github.com/ma-ha/easy-web-gui).